 We choose the small town of Haputale to get of the train, and it was our 1st stop in the mountains.

 The city itself is nothing special but the surroundings ...

-We went in tuk-tuk to the Lipton seat, named after Sir Thomas Lipton, who enjoyed at his time a cup of tea at the top of the mountains, enjoying the view of the tea plantations.
+We went tuk-tuk to the Lipton seat, named after Sir Thomas Lipton, who enjoyed tea at the top of the mountains, enjoying the view of the tea plantations.
 It's splendid.
 The mist and clouds gradually cover the mountains and make this landscape mysterious!
-We then descended into the valley on foot through the tea plantations crossing the many Tamil women harvesting the tea leaves.
-Those women earn only 40 Sri Lankan rupees per kilogram of leaves picked (0.20 EUR), it is a bit sad compared to the hardness of work.
+We then descended into the valley on foot through the tea plantations crossing the many Tamulus harvesters.
+These women earn only 40 Sri Lankan rupees per kilogram of leaf picked (0.20 EUR), it is a bit sad compared to the hardness of work.
 Some pickers are more welcoming than others and we can even sometimes communicate with them in rudimentary English.
-We spent 2h and about 6km to get down from Lipton's Seat to the village of Dembethenna in the valley.
-Walking was really easy and we visited the XNUMXst tea factory of the area.
-Was nice !
+We will need 2h and about 6km to get down from Lipton's Seat to the village of Dembethenna in the valley.
+Walking is easy and we visit the tea factory.

 Our next stop, still in the mountains will be the very touristy city of Ella.
 We took again the famous train to get there and unsurprisingly it was full of tourists and obviously impossible to climb into one of the 2nd class cars.
 We found at the really end of the train a car with few people inside and we jumped in!
 This is the train maintenance car!
 A team of young local Cricket players are back from an away victory and it's party time!
 This trip was really nice!